Tea length brown wedding dress and bolero

 original design sketch tea length wedding dress and bolero

-Suzanne had seen the plait design on a dress in a perfume advertisement (she brought the torn out page with her to her first consultation) and knew she wanted something similar for her own dress but otherwise had no special preferences for other design details.
+Suzanne had seen the plait design on a dress in a perfume advertisement (she brought the torn out page with her to her first consultation).
+She knew she wanted something similar for her own dress but otherwise had no special preferences for other design details.
 So I sent her these design sketches showing various different ideas.
-She choose to add the dipped cutaway of the chiffon on the back of the dress and the pearl beading in the ‘lace’ design with matching pearls for the bolero cuff buttons.
+Suzanne choose to add the dipped cutaway of the chiffon on the back of the dress.
+And then also the pearl beading in the ‘lace’ design with matching pearls for the bolero cuff buttons.

 fitting picture bespoke dressmaker tea length wedding dress in brown taffeta and chiffon